cyeunghl/clarenceyeung.github.io/README.md

 ## Key features

-- Fetches world.geo.json country polygons directly from GitHub.
+- Fetches Natural Earth 1:110m land polygons directly from GitHub.
 - Projects longitude/latitude pairs to 3D coordinates on a sphere.
 - Renders an ocean sphere with Lambert shading and slightly offset land meshes to avoid z-fighting.
 - Adds OrbitControls for interactive rotation and zoom, plus a gentle automatic spin.